As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 If you’re thinking about buying a home anytime soon, getting proof of approval from your lender is a great way to get started.
 But how do different lenders calculate how much you’re approved for?
 How accurate is your approved loan amount?
 Whether you’re a first-time home buyer or an experienced homeowner, these questions are bound to come up.

-Luckily, Rocket Mortgage℠ by Quicken Loans lets you get approved in minutes – and do it all online.
+Luckily, Rocket Mortgage℠ by Quicken Loans lets you get approved online.
 You can get a real, customizable mortgage solution based on your unique financial situation.

 But how does that work, and how does Rocket Mortgage’s approval differ from a preapproval or a prequalification that other lenders provide?

 Review: Approval vs. Preapproval or Prequalification

 Before we get into the details, let’s review.
 With a prequalification, you provide some financial information and your credit is pulled, but income and asset documentation isn’t verified and your loan approval amount may not be very accurate.
 Preapproval is a level above prequalification because it involves looking at your credit report and asking for an estimate of your income and savings.

 Rocket Mortgage’s approval is light-years ahead of a prequalification or a preapproval because it makes no assumptions about your financial profile.
 Normally, mortgage lenders ask for your monthly income and the amount of savings or funds you have during the preapproval process so they can estimate how much home you can afford.
 This estimate is often littered with assumptions about your credit profile.